Dispute Resolution under Various Federal Laws

 Section 504 of the Rehabilitation Act of 1973

-Title II of the Americans with Disabilities Act (Title II)
+Title II of the Americans with Disabilities Act (Title II of the ADA)

 The Family Educational Rights and Privacy Act (FERPA)

 FERPA is a Federal law that protects the privacy of student education records.
 The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.
 FERPA gives parents certain rights with respect to their children's education records.
 Once a student reaches 18 years of age or begins attending a postsecondary institution, they become an “eligible student,” and all of the parent’s rights under FERPA transfer to the student.
+FERPA permits complaints to be filed at the federal level with the U.S. Department of Education.

 Comparing Section 504 to IDEA